ranjit-design/IT_business/replit.md

-# Apex Agency - Business Agency Website
+# Ranjit Agency - Business Agency Website

 ## Overview

-Apex Agency is a modern, premium business agency website built to showcase digital services, portfolio projects, and company information.
+Ranjit Agency is a modern, premium business agency website built to showcase digital services, portfolio projects, and company information.
 The application features a sophisticated design with smooth animations, responsive layouts, and a focus on visual impact.
 Built with React, TypeScript, Express, and PostgreSQL (via Drizzle ORM), it provides both a compelling frontend experience and a functional backend for contact form submissions and content management.

 ## User Preferences